 Responsive and knowledgeable Support

-In my experiences, support were fast.
-And the support team knows how WordPress and hosting works.
+In my experience, support was fast.
+And the support team knows how WordPress and hosting work.

 I got an email answer within 6 minutes.

 They use Linux Containers technology to handle traffic spikes and guarantee an uptime of 99.99%.

 They monitor their servers to prevent and fix issues.